 Establish a Check-In Plan

+Before you set sail, you’ll want to establish a plan for how you will communicate on the cruise ship.
 Once you’re finally underway, establish a check-in plan — certain times of the day or certain milestones in the itinerary.
 Work this plan into your group cruise schedule, so everyone is clear on where and when to meet up.
 This step should be in place before splitting up, so that you’re not running around trying to find a missing passenger.

 Create a physical meeting place and set a specific time to meet there.
 Don’t stress if everyone isn’t right on time.
 Cruise ships are enormous, and many people are on board.
 Getting around can be challenging at times.
 The scenario you want to avoid is everyone moving around while looking for each other.